-COVID Pandemic Anniversary3 Healthcare in the United States is the Best in the President's Message: Common Goals Don't Eliminate Controversy World You're Getting on My Nerves...But Isn't That the Point?6 Anesthesia Care Team Composition: CAA or CRNA, What's the Difference?
-TAP Blocks, To Consent or Not To Consent Would I Do It Again?22 Meet Your Legislator: Delegate Betsy Carr Medical Marijuana Legislation Update How I Became a Disabled Physician 14 Legislative Update Members in the News: Meet Milly Rambhia, MD; Virginia Board of Medicine15 Second Chances?25 virginia society of anesthesiologists a
+COVID Pandemic Anniversary3 Healthcare in the United States is the Best in the World President's Message: Common Goals Don't Eliminate Controversy4 Pushing OSA Guidelines into the Next Decade: Integrating Patient Safety with Perioperative and Precision Based Medicine Mond You're Getting on My Nerves...But Isn't That the Point?6 Anesthesia Care Team Composition: CAA or CRNA, What's the Difference?
+TAP Blocks, To Consent or Not To Consent Would I Do It Again?
+Meet Your Legislator: Delegate Betsy Carr Medical Marijuana Legislation Update How I Became a Disabled Physician Legislative Update Members in the News: Meet Milly Rambhia, MD; Virginia Board of Medicine15 Second Chances?25 a virginia society of anesthesiologists